jatorresdev/bootstrap-subtheme-drupal/README.md

 # subtheme-for-bootstrap
-Subtheme for base theme bootstrap drupal 7.x-3.5
+Subtheme for base theme bootstrap drupal 7.x-3.12.
+Available for SASS and LESS.